Finest positroid subdivisions from maximal weakly separated collections: Introduction and notations

-This paper is organized as follows.
-We start by introducing a new construction of positive tropical Grassmannian from Nick Early in Section \ref{sec2}.
-Based on this construction, we prove our first theorem in Section \ref{subsec1}.
-In Section \ref{sec3}, we introduce a boundary map on a reduced plabic graph and offer some lemmas for preparations.
+We begin with introducing a new construction of positive tropical Grassmannian following \cite{E1, E2} in Section \ref{sec2}.
+Then in Section \ref{subsec1} we prove our first theorem.
+In Section \ref{sec3}, we introduce a boundary map on a reduced plabic graph and prove several useful lemmas.
 Then we give the proof of the second theorem and an example in Section \ref{subsec2}.